Data Synchronization Overview¶

 Full-load Data Synchronization¶

-Synchronization of full-load of data usually happens at the initial stage of data synchronization.
-In this scenario, you synchronize full-load of data from the data source at one-time.
-To achieve this scenario, see Synchronizing Data from External Data Source to Hive (Manaual Scheduling).
+The synchronization of full-load data usually happens at the initial stage of data synchronization where you can synchronize the full-load data from the data source just once.
+For more information on how to do this, see Synchronizing Data from External Data Source to Hive (Manaual Scheduling).

 Incremental Data Synchronization¶

-Synchronization of incremental data usually happens after the initial stage, when you only want to synchronize the new or updated data periodically.
-In this scenario, you usually select the incremental data to synchronize through a
+The synchronization of incremental data usually happens after the initial stage, when you only want to synchronize the new or updated data periodically.
+In this scenario, you can select the incremental data to synchronize via a

 where clause when you configure the synchronization workflow.
-To achieve this scenario, see Synchronizing Data from External Data Source to Hive (Periodic Scheduling).
+For more information on how to do this, see Synchronizing Data from External Data Source to Hive (Periodic Scheduling).

-Synchronization of files from external databases to HDFS.
-To achieve this scenario, see Synchronizing Files from External Databases to HDFS.
+For more information on how to do this, see Synchronizing Files from External Databases to HDFS.